 St Mary the Virgin, Longcot

 St Mary's is a lovely parish church whose shape seems to reflect that of the village it serves.
-Holy Communion is celebrated on Sundays at 9:30am apart from the third Sunday when Morning Prayer is said.
+Services start at 9:30am.
+Holy Communion is celebrated on two Sundays a month, otherwise Morning Prayer is said.

 The congregation and the Longcot Village Trust have worked incredibly hard over the past few years to raise sufficient money to build a community hub at the west end of the nave.
 This £200 K project was completed in October 2021 and was formally opened by the Lord -Lieutenant in May 2022.
 The new facilities include a kitchen, disabled toilet, and a mezzanine which is an ideal space for meetings, and offers visitors an interesting view of the bell ringers in action.
 The community hub is already becoming a focus of life in the village, hosting children’s parties, concerts, bell ringing training courses and parish meetings.